rdmarsh/sad_fm/pages/goals.md

 * 20k followers of our [Twitter](/twitter) account
     * 2018-03-08: Crossed 10k
-    * 2018-06-12: We stopped being so agressive with the follow back so this goal probably hwon't be reached
+    * 2018-06-12: We stopped being so aggressive with the follow back so this goal probably won't be reached
 * 50 likes for our Facebook) page
     * 2018-03-07: Crossed 25
     * 2018-07-16: Our Facebook page has been officially removed